Adoro te devote: Poetic English translations

 There have been at least 16 significant English translations of Adoro te devote, reflecting its popularity as a prayer and hymn, including versions by Edward Bouverie Pusey, Edward Caswall, and Gerard Manley Hopkins.
 There are also several popular hymns such as "Humbly We Adore Thee," which employ the 13th century Benedictine plainsong melody, but use modern texts not related to the Latin text.

 Liturgical use

 This hymn was added to the Roman Missal in 1570 by Pope Pius V, and also it has more quotations in the Catechism of the Catholic Church (n.
 1381).
 This Eucharistic hymn was generally chanted with a genuflection in front of the Blessed Sacrament.

 The hymn is typically used as an Eucharistic hymn and is sung either during the distribution of communion at Mass, or during the Benediction of the Blessed Sacrament.

 There are modern musical settings and arrangements by Alexandre Guilmant (Offertoire sur Adoro te devote for organ, 1908), Cecilia McDowall (2016), Carlo Pedini (2021) and Healey Willan (chorale prelude, 1954).

 Final prayer

-Until the first half of the nineteenth century, the (Eucharistic) chant Adoro te devote was often used to be followed by this second thanksgiving prayer, referred to Jesus Christ God:
+Until the first half of the nineteenth century, the (Eucharistic) chant Adoro te devote was often followed by this second thanksgiving prayer, addressing Jesus Christ God: